Cerins/Get-Links/README.md

 # Get-Links
-A simple shell script to extract all the hyperlinks from a given url
+A simple shell script to extract all the hyperlinks from a given url or html file